Reading at Admirals Academy

-Reading skills taught are context, retrieval, summary, inference, prediction, meaning as a whole, vocabulary and comparison.
-These are linked to the content domains within the national curriculum, with greater weighting to areas such as inference.
-Headstart Primary will be used to assess and track progress three times a year.
-It will also be used to consolidate skills at the end of each weekly theme.
+Reading skills taught are: context, retrieval, summary, inference, prediction, meaning as a whole, vocabulary and comparison.
+These are linked to the content domains within the National Curriculum, with greater weighting to areas such as inference.
+Assessment is used to track progress three times a year and an online GL assessment is completed at the end of the year.

-For further information on the national curriculum click here.
+For further information on the National Curriculum click here here.

 Our aim is to have every child undertake at least 10 minutes per day of reading at home.
 To assist us in this we ask that our parents complete their child’s red reading journal to let us know what reading has been undertaken at home.
 Each consecutive day that a child has read at home, they will move up on their class reading rocket.
 When a child has read on 10 consecutive days, as evidenced in their reading journal, they will receive a reading reward in their year group assembly.